xuanhua/xuanhua.github.io/_posts/2024-07-16-dnn-youtube-rec.md

 **Positive and Negative examples**

-In ranking model, it use the [weighted logistic regression](https://stats.stackexchange.com/questions/442796/what-does-weighted-logistic-regression-mean) for positive and negative examples:
+In ranking model, it use the [weighted logistic regression](https://stats.stackexchange.com/questions/442796/what-does-weighted-logistic-regression-mean) for positive and negative examples, what does this "weighted" mean, here it means to design a specific value mappings so that to make these two classes values are weighted differently:

 * Positive examples are annotated with the amount of time $t_{p_i}$ the user spent watching the video.
 * Negative examples are annotated with unit watch time $t_{n_i}=1$.
 After applying the scoring function: $f(t) = e^t$, we could get:

 $$
 \begin{align*}
 s_{p_i} &= f(t_{p_i}) = e^{t_{p_i}} \\